-- Will a beneficiary be eligible for Uniting for Ukraine if the beneficiary is Ukrainian and has a valid U.S. visitor visa but is currently outside the United States for work?
+- Will a beneficiary be eligible for consideration under Uniting for Ukraine if they are Ukrainian and have a valid U.S. nonimmigrant visitor visa but are currently outside the United States for work?

 - Are Ukrainian children seeking to come to the United States without their parent or legal guardian eligible for Uniting for Ukraine?

 No. Children under age 18 who are traveling without their parent or legal guardian are not eligible for Uniting for Ukraine.
 Children who are not traveling with a parent or legal guardian but are coming to the United States to meet a parent or legal guardian may instead seek parole through the standard Form I-131, Application for Travel Document, parole process.
 Some parents or legal guardians may be able to leave the United States and reenter with their child.
 (See question 4.)

 If I am residing outside of the United States, do I have to be in the same country as my child to participate in Uniting for Ukraine?

 No. Parents and children do not need to be in the same country to participate in this process.
 However, children under the age of 18 must be traveling to a U.S. port of entry in the care and custody of their parent or legal guardian with the consent of all parents or legal guardians.

 Can a parent or legal guardian currently residing in the United States travel out of the United States to accompany their Ukrainian child under age 18 to the United States through Uniting for Ukraine?

 A child’s parents or legal guardians may be eligible to leave the United States to accompany their child under age 18 to the United States if the child is otherwise eligible for parole under Uniting for Ukraine and the parent or legal guardian: